mousa-dsc/Usecase-3-Project-2/README.md

 # Usecase-3-Project-2

-- The Final presentation will be on Sunday.
+- The Final presentation will be on Monday.
-- Due Date: Sun, 4 Aug, 09:00 AM.
+- Due Date: Mon, 5 Aug, 09:00 AM.
 ### Final Deliverables:
 - Notebook file(.ipynb).
 - Presentation of the result in 3 slides